AnesCenanovic/AnesCenanovic/README.md

 The things I'm currently learning :

-* 🌱 I’m currently learning more about full-stack Web Development, Artificial Intelligence, Quality Assurance and Automated Testing.
+* 🌱 I’m currently learning more about full-stack Web Development, Artificial Intelligence and Cloud Computing.
 * 👯 I’m looking to collaborate on open-source AI projects and web applications.
 * 📫 How to reach me: acenanovic1@etf.unsa.ba / https://www.linkedin.com/in/anes-%C4%87enanovi%C4%87-61882831a/